alexandroid000/cv/NillesCV.md

 TEACHING EXPERIENCE
 ===================

-### Teaching Assistant, ECE 470: Introduction to Robotics \hfill Fall 2019
+### UIUC Teaching Assistant \hfill July-December 2019

-- One of five TAs for an upper level 90-student class with lecture and lab components, covering topics such as state estimation and filtering, forward and inverse kinematics, motion planning, control, and introductory computer vision.
+- One of five TAs for **ECE 470: Introduction to Robotics** (90 students)
+- Class topics included state estimation and filtering, forward and inverse kinematics, motion planning, control, and introductory computer vision.
 - Individually supervised a twice-weekly 15-student lab section, using Universal Robots UR3 robot arms and computer vision.
 - Gave two 75-minute guest lectures on inverse kinematics for the full ninety-student class.
 - Developed homework and test problems using the online learning platform PrairieLearn.

-### Mentees

-- Emily Hall and Max Altman (2019-2020)
-    - 4th year undergraduates: supervised on a funded undergraduate research project (a robotic pen), assisted with project transition during onset of pandemic
-- Jordan Parker (2018)
-    - 1st year undergraduate: worked on Improv, connected her with a paid research position in the RAD Lab
-- Chase Gladish (2018)
-    - 4th year undergraduate: I supervised her senior thesis on Improv, a live-coding platform for robot motion
-    - co-author on 2018 MOCO paper
-- Samara (Yingying) Ren (2017-2020)
-    - undergraduate: co-author on one WAFR paper and IJRR paper, until she started a graduate degree at EPFL
-- Austin Born, John Born, Chris Horn, Justin Wasserman (2017-2019)
-    - supervised this team of undergraduates, including recieving a $1000 undergraduate research award, and publishing a 2018 MRS paper
-    - J. Wasserman wrote senior thesis on ``Controlling, Modeling, and Scaling Underactuated, Non-deterministic Robot Structures"
-- Michael Zeng (2016)
-    - 3rd year undergraduate: collaborated on dynamical properties of bouncing robots
-- Oluwami Dosunmu-Ogunbi (2015-2016)
-    - 4th year undergraduate: worked on CAD, microcontrollers, IMU data collection and analysis

 ### Colorado School of Mines Math Learning Center

 Description: